 - Secure electronic health information exchange

 The Health Insurance Portability & Accountability Act (HIPAA) of 1996 established specific rules to locate, authenticate, store, audit and transmission of EHR.
 The Protected Health Information (PHI) and its management are under the guidelines of HIPAA.
 The PHI consists of doctor’s data input in EHR, a recorded conversation between a doctor and a patient, billing info and more.
 According to this Act, the amount of information that can be accessed is limited.
+If you’re in the healthcare industry, don’t miss this article about the 5 HIPAA Compliant Cloud Storage Options for Modern Healthcare Businesses.

 Development of technology has made it easier to access EHR.
 The blue button is one of such assets.
 Its presence on a website signifies that a user can go online and download their health records.
 It gives people secure electronic access to their personal health information.